-User behavior analytics is the process of gathering insight into the network events that users generate every day.
+User and entity behavior analytics (UEBA), also known as user behavior analytics (UBA), is the process of gathering insight into the network events that users generate every day.
 Once collected and analyzed, it can be used to detect the use of compromised credentials, lateral movement, and other malicious behavior.

-User behavior analytics (UBA), also known as user and entity behavior analytics (UEBA), security user behavior analytics (SUBA), and user and network behavior analytics (UNBA), deviates from traditional consumer behavioral analytics to focus on the behavior of systems and the user accounts on them.
+In summary, these other types of behavior analytics deviate from traditional consumer behavioral analytics to focus on the behavior of systems and the user accounts on them.

 Today’s networks gather endless amounts of information, especially with users moving seamlessly between IPs, assets, cloud services, and mobile devices.
 UBA focuses on user activity as opposed to static threat indicators, meaning it can detect attacks that haven’t been mapped to threat intelligence and alert on malicious behavior earlier in an attack.

-User behavior analytics enables you to more easily determine whether a potential threat is an outside party pretending to be an employee or an actual employee who presents some kind of risk, whether through negligence or malice.
-UBA connects activity on the network to a specific user as opposed to an IP address or an asset.
+User and Entity Behavior Analytics enables you to more easily determine whether a potential threat is an outside party pretending to be an employee or an actual employee who presents some kind of risk, whether through negligence or malice.
+UEBA connects activity on the network to a specific user as opposed to an IP address or an asset.
 This means that if a user starts to behave in a way that’s unusual or unlikely, even if it isn’t flagged by traditional perimeter monitoring tools, you’ll be able to spot the behavior quickly, determine whether it’s anomalous, and start an investigation if needed.

 For example, stolen credentials are a common attack vector used by penetration testers and real-world criminals alike.
 Whether the criminal obtains credentials via phishing attacks, malware, key logging, or even a third-party data breach, all they need is one correct username and password combination to work; once they’re able to login they can silently move within a network undetected.
 However, once an attacker is in, they usually start to act in ways unlike a normal user, such as by moving laterally between assets.
 The intruder moves from step to step in what’s often called the “attack” or “kill chain,” looking for increasingly interesting targets to raid and data to exfiltrate.